railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_illustration.rst

    Physical Locations > OpenERP S.A. > Stock +1 Bicycle  Manufacture of finished products
    ========================================= =========== ================================

-So you have now got the outcome you need from the consumption of raw materials and the manufacture of finished products.
+So now you have got the outcome you need from the consumption of raw materials and the manufacturing of finished products.

 .. note::  Assessing created value